natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202K.md

 * Limited ammo selection
 * Requires skill to fully utilize its potential
 * You need to invest some skill points on the driver to actually benefit from its mobility
-* The 20mm is unstabilized, and has poor turning rates
+* The 20 mm is unstabilized, and has poor turning rates
-* The 20mm has HVAP-T(APCR) as ammo, thus it has very poor post-pen damage
+* The 20 mm has HVAP-T(APCR) as ammo, thus it has very poor post-penetration damage
 * Other contemporary MBTs can be faster or almost as fast as the Leopard 2k
-*
+* Lack of thermal sights limits the sniping capability of the tank

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->